 His first major collection, Speech Acts & Happenings, was published in the USA by Bobbs-Merrill in 1971, and his influential anthology, Inside Outer Space: New Poems of the Space Age, was published in 1970 by Doubleday Anchor Books in New York.
 He was founding director of the Aspen Writers' Workshop in Colorado, was Poet-in-Residence at Michigan's Thomas Jefferson College, where he founded and directed the National Poetry Festivals, and he coordinated two poetry reading series in New York City.His poetry and criticism have appeared in about 100 magazines and journals, including American Book Review, Chelsea, Choice, The Nation, The New Yorker, Partisan Review, and Poetry (Chicago) in the USA, and in the UK in Ambit, Encounter, Envoi, Leviathan Quarterly, Long Poem Magazine, Oasis, Poetry Review, Shearsman, Stand, Staple Magazine, Tears in the Fence, TLS, The Warwick Review, Wolf and other publications, as well as in over a dozen anthologies, most recently in This Line Is Not For Turning: An Anthology of Contemporary British Prose Poetry, 2011, edited by Jane Monson.
 Leaping Down to Earth, with images by Stephen Chambers and Tom Hammick, appeared in 2008, and a major selection of poetry of the last ten years, Still · Life and Other Poems of Art and Artifice, in 2010, Shearsman.
-His most recent collection is Black Book: An Assemblage of the Fragmentary, with Julia Farrer, Shearsman, 2016.
+His most recent collections are Black Book: An Assemblage of the Fragmentary, with Julia Farrer, Shearsman, 2016, and Poetics of Still life: A Collage, 2020, Permanent Press.

 He has been awarded a Creative Artists Program Service (CAPS) Fellowship in Poetry (New York State Council on the Arts, National Endowment for the Arts), and the C. Day Lewis Fellowship in Poetry administered by the Greater London Arts Association.